matthiasportius/data_management/README.md

 * There could be a superclass for the frames holding the `__init__`, since this should always be the same (response label to Pdf class needs to be added)
 * add option to insert pdf in existing one see [here](https://pypdf.readthedocs.io/en/stable/user/merging-pdfs.html)
 * add option to reduce size of existing pdf see [here](https://pypdf.readthedocs.io/en/stable/user/file-size.html)
-* add option to remove metadata of images to shrink them
 * make tkinter more beautiful
-* make it deployable / installable
 * bind certain keys with root.bind() for more functionality?
-* option to create new files and folder?
-* in create folder if action cancelled dont show anything (not it shows: folder data management selected)
 * prevent duplicate files in zip
 * handle overwrites gracefully
 * show a progress bar
-* option to extract zipfiles (zipfile.Zipfile.extractall(out_path))?
-* add some error handling, e.g. when user closes dialogue windows before submitting etc. (often this just crashed program)
-* add typing to tkinter_frames
 * make buttons like compress unselectable if no folder was selected before (unselectable = default; if file: selectable)

-* next: test program (zip all test files, add both types, test compression level again, test if no files selected etc. and test pdf merger normal and also with no files selected)
+* next:
+    1. add new window to GUI with "Images" and its buttons etc.
+    2. finish remove metadata from pdfs (+ add it to to_pdf.py + add GUI options for it)
+    3. For 'Select folder' and 'Select zipfile' if action cancelled dont show anything (now it shows: folder data_management selected)
+    4. add typing to tkinter_frames
+    5. make it deployable / installable